 - SDG 13 - Take urgent action to combat climate change and its impacts.

 - SDG 15 - Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss.

 - SDG 17 - Strengthen the means of implementation and revitalise the Global Partnership for Sustainable Development.

 At Bond Ned has lectured in Environmental Planning, Urban Design, Development Assessment, and Planning Processes.
 Ned also sits on the Bond Campus Sustainability Committee and plays a role in the carbon management program.

-- Bachelors in Arts, Landscape/Architecture, University California, Berkeley
+- Bachelor of Arts University California, Berkeley